Fun and Stylish Playroom Décor Ideas & Tips

 Include Ample Storage for Crafts & Toys

 Versatile and simple playroom storage is your friend.
-I have personally found that a combination of open and closed storage is the way to go in a playroom.
-Closed cabinets can help you hide items that you don't want to look at all the time, while open storage is great for books and bins for toys that your kids play with the most.
+I've personally found that a combination of open and closed storage is the way to go in a playroom.
+Look for multifunctional furniture.
+Closed cabinets can help you hide items you don't want to look at all the time, while open storage is great for books and bins for toys your kids play with the most.
 You can take a tour of our bonus room to see how we store things below.

 Modular Cabinets

 Believe it or not, cabinets for playrooms can be very budget-friendly.
-These IKEA cabinets we used in our current bonus room were affordable and they are STURDY.
-They are modular, so you can create a mixture of closed cabinets and bookshelves.
+These IKEA cabinets we used in our current bonus room were affordable and are STURDY.
+They are modular so that you can create a mixture of closed cabinets, storage units, and open shelves.

 A colorful playroom with storage and foosball table by Tasha Agruso of Kaleidoscope Living.